NithinPasula/Healthy_Diet_and_Nutrition_Recommendation_System/README.md

    http://localhost:3000
    ```
    This URL will load the Healthy Diet and Nutrition Recommendation System interface.

 5. Database Access

-- To inspect the data, open **MongoDB Compass**.
+- To examine the data, open **MongoDB Compass** and connect using the following URI:.

-- Create a new connection string using the URI:

   ```bash
   mongodb://localhost:27018